Sroy20/Deep-Learning-Specialization-Notes/README.md

 ### Why convolutions?

 1. What are the advantages of convolutional layers?
 (1. parameter sharing - a feature detector that is useful in one part of the image might also be useful in other parts 2. sparsity of connections - each output value depends on only a small number of inputs, less prone to overfitting 3.
-Translation invariance)
+Translation invariance - image shifted a few pixels give rise to the same features)

+## Week 2 - Case Studies

+### Why look at case studies?

+1. What are some classic (LeNet, AlexNet, VGG) and modern (ResNet, Inception) important networks?

+### Classic Networks

+1. What is local response normalization?
+(Not used today)
+1. What is the key contribution of LeNet-5?
+1. What is the key contribution of AlexNet?
+1. What is the key contribution of ResNet?
+(All filters 3x3. nH and nW decreases by a factor of 2 and nC increases by a factor of 2)

+### ResNets

 1.